 If you have a school-going kid, ensure you do proper research about the academic record, staff, and reputation of the possible schools you can send your child to.
 Additionally, make sure your move doesn’t happen in the middle of an academic year since then getting your child admission anywhere will be a big hassle.

 If your kids were born in a foreign country and have foreign citizenship, you will have to create an OCI or PIO card for them so as to visit India.

 Get In Touch With Reliable Packers And Movers

 No matter how much stuff you discard or part away with, there will still be plenty of stuff to ship too.
 Make sure you get in touch with reliable packers and movers after doing thorough research.
 Good packers and movers provide insurance to cover damage and loss of items.

-Ensure you get all your NRI accounts set up with a recognised Indian bank to transfer your money to your NRI accounts.
-It always helps to keep a lookout for a day when the exchange rate in favour of the Indian Rupee.
-On returning back to India, you can convert the NRI accounts to regular savings account.
+Ensure you get all your NRI accounts set up with a recognized Indian bank to transfer your money to your NRI accounts.
+It always helps to keep a lookout for a day when the exchange rate in favor of the Indian Rupee.
+On returning back to India, you can convert the NRI accounts to a regular savings account.